 The studio lab developed for these courses consists of twelve student stations and an instructor's station.
 The instructor's station is configured with classroom control software that enables the capture, control and display of any of the student stations on the classroom video projector.
 Each student station is positioned to allow a pair of students to work together.
 Each station has a modern personal computer for software development and a 486-based single board computer as a target system.
-We are using a Diamond Systems [1] pc-104 board with timers, A/D converters, D/A converters, and digital I/O capability for the target systems.
-See Figure 1.
+We are using a Diamond Systems [1] pc-104 board with timers, A/D converters, D/A converters, and digital I/O.